Architecture and performance of Devito, a system for automated stencil computation: Performance evaluation

 We had exclusive access to two architectures: an \Skylake and an \KNL, which will be referred to as \skl and \knl.
 Thread pinning was enabled with the program {\tt numactl}.
 The \Intel compiler {\tt icc version 18.0} was used to compile the generated code.
 The experiments were run with \DevitoVer~\cite{devito31}.
 The experimentation framework with instructions for reproducibility is available at~\cite{devito-performance}.
 All floating point operations are performed in single precision, which is typical for seismic imaging applications.

 Any arbitrary sequence of DSE and DLE/YLE transformations is applicable to an \Operator.
 Devito, provides three preset optimization sequences, or ``modes'', which vary in aggressiveness and affect code generation in three major ways: \begin{itemize} \item the time required by the Devito compiler to generate the code, \item the potential reduction in operation count, and \item the potential amount of additional memory that might be allocated to store (scalar, tensor) temporaries. \end{itemize} A more aggressive mode might obtain a better operation count reduction than a non-aggressive one, although this does not necessarily imply a better time to solution as the memory pressure might also increase.
-The three optimization modes -- \optbasic, \optadv, and \optagg -- apply the same sequence of DLE/YLE transformations, which includes OpenMP parallelism, SIMD vectorization, and loop blocking.
+The three optimization modes---\optbasic, \optadv, and \optagg---apply the same sequence of DLE/YLE transformations, which includes OpenMP parallelism, SIMD vectorization, and loop blocking.
 However, they vary in the number, type, and order of DSE transformations.
-In particular, \begin{description} \item[\optbasic] enables common sub-expressions elimination only; \item[\optadv] enables \optbasic, then factorization, extraction of time-invariant aliases; \item[\optagg] enables \optadv, then extraction of time-varying aliases. \end{description} Thus, \optagg triggers the full-fledged CIRE algorithm, while \optadv uses only a relaxed version (based on time invariants).
+In particular, \begin{description} \item[\optbasic] enables: common sub-expressions elimination. \item[\optadv] enables: factorization; extraction of time-invariant shift-invariants; detection of shift-invariants; all \optbasic passes. \item[\optagg] enables: extraction of time-varying shift-invariants; all \optadv passes. \end{description} Thus, \optagg triggers the full-fledged SIE algorithm, while \optadv uses only a relaxed version (based on time invariants).
 All runs used loop tiling with a block shape that was determined individually for each case using auto-tuning.
 The auto-tuning phase, however, was not included in the measured experiment runtime.
 Likewise, the code generation phase is not included in the reported runtime.